10 simple living tips to help you focus on what matters most.

 When I asked myself why it was so addicting, I discovered I was afraid of missing out.
 I didn’t want to be left out of conversations or the interesting lives that other people seemed to be leading on social media.

-One tactic you can try so that the distraction is eliminated or diminished is a digital detox.
-You can pick any device that is most distracting to you, such as your cell phone.
-Choose a particular day and time you need to do your detox.
+One tool you can try to eliminate or reduce distraction is a digital detox.
+You can pick any device that is most distracting to you, such as your cell phone, and choose a particular day and time you would like to do your detox.

 I like to do my digital detox once a week to give myself a break from social media, the news, and my email.
 However you choose to go about it, you’ll simplify your life by removing distractions while leaving room for meaningful experiences.